near/docs/docs/tutorials/rainbow-frontend-dev-tutorial.md

 > - Here you will see 3 options:
 >
->   1. Near - Ethereum (Mainnet which means this works with real cryptocurrency)
+>   1. NEAR - Ethereum (Mainnet which means this works with real cryptocurrency)
 >
->   2. Near Testnet - Ropsten (This utilizes test tokens on Ethereum's Ropsten Testnet and Near's Testnet)
+>   2. NEAR Testnet - Ropsten (This utilizes test tokens on Ethereum's Ropsten Testnet and NEAR's Testnet)
 >
->   3. Near Testnet - Ropsten (This utilizes test tokens on Ethereum's Rinkeby Testnet and Near's Testnet)
+>   3. NEAR Testnet - Ropsten (This utilizes test tokens on Ethereum's Rinkeby Testnet and NEAR's Testnet)
 >
 > - Developers may want to use the testnet tokens for development while designing their dApps.
 While the average user may just want to utilize the mainnet to transfer tokens between Ethereum and NEAR.